fortytwoservices/terraform-azuread-entitlement-management/README.md

 <!-- BEGIN_TF_DOCS -->

-# Terraform Module - AzureAD Entitlement Management
+# Terraform Module - Entra ID Governance - Entitlement Management

-This module allows you to simply deploy and manage Entitlement Management resources in Azure AD Identity Governance.
+This module allows you to simply deploy and manage Entitlement Management resources in Entra ID Governance.

 The input to the module is based on Access Packages, but the information is used to create both Catalogs, Access Packages, Assignment Policies and assigning resources to both the Catalogs and Access Packages.